 While you are up on the Abbey Craig, it's worth taking time to explore the semi-natural woodlands and enjoy the breathtaking views.
 Take things at your own pace and Whether you want to enjoy a brisk walk up to the Wallace Monument or take a relaxing ramble through the woods, you will find a route that is suited to you.
 From the front of the Wallace Monument you can follow the trails using the special waymarkers.

-A major project designed to improve the visitor experience at The National Wallace Monument has been completed with re-development of the area at the base of The Abbey Craig, the main point of arrival for visitors coming to see the famous tower.
+A major project designed to improve the visitor experience at The National Wallace Monument.
+The coffee house is at the base of The Abbey Craig, the main point of arrival for visitors coming to see the famous tower.

 You can also take time to browse around The Gift Shop, and select a souvenir of your visit from the range of Scottish clothing and crafts, including a special selection of books on the life of William Wallace and Scottish history.